-2. Take a paper map.
+2. Take a Paper Map

 Those used to driving in the suburbs or more rural areas may find themselves lost if a city’s tall buildings cause the GPS to fail.
 That’s not to say you shouldn’t use navigation.
 “If the car has navigation, use it,” says Takahashi.
 “It’s great to have [a virtual voice] in the car, telling you where to turn.”
-But, having a back up is a good idea, too.
+But, having a backup is a good idea, too.

-3. Pay attention at intersections.
+3. Pay Attention at Intersections

-4. Allow other drivers to merge.
+4. Allow Other Drivers to Merge

 “Be polite,” urges Takahashi.
 “Slow down and let people merge into traffic.
 You won’t save time if you block someone out and that [causes] an accident.”

-5. Remember safety at rest stops and in parking lots.
+5. Remember Safety at Rest Stops and in Parking Lots

-6. Buy or rent a car that suits the area.
+6. Buy or Rent a Car That Suits the Area

 If you’re thinking about renting a car for your trip, select a car that is small and will fit down crowded streets and into tight parking spaces.
-An oversized SUV might feel comfy, but it’ll be tough to maneuver and park in a busy urban city, reminds the experts at Edmunds.
+An oversized SUV might feel comfy, but it’ll be tough to maneuver and park in a crowded city, reminds the experts at Edmunds.

-7. Stay in your lane.
+7. Stay in Your Lane

 In conclusion, it’s always important to take caution when driving, but it’s especially so in unfamiliar areas.
 Statistics show that doing otherwise can cause crashes that are often tragic.
-Being prepared can help keep yourself and your passengers safe.
+Being prepared can help keep you and your passengers safe.

 What tips would you add for driving safely?
 Let us know in the comments.